-Steelberg – The King of VHS Art
+Steelberg: The King of VHS Art

 Nostalgia is a great thing but it can often be misleading.
 I’m sure we’ve all raved about films or cartoons that we used to love but on closer inspection haven’t stood the test of time.

-We have seen the revival of vinyl in the last few years as people that want a physical copy of their favourite music have decided that vinyl is the route they want to re explore.
-Between great sound quality and exciting limited editions we are also starting to appreciate the artwork that records can showcase far better than CD’s ever could.
+We have seen the revival of vinyl in the last few years as people that want a physical copy of their favourite music have decided that vinyl is the route they want to re-explore.
+Between great sound quality and exciting limited editions, we are also starting to appreciate the artwork that records can showcase far better than CD’s ever could.

 The revival of VHS is unlikely, the convenience of streaming and the clarity of Blu-Ray means that it would be a big step back but one man is championing the art of VHS tapes that a great many of us would have grown up with.

 Depending on your age it is likely you will have fond memories of visiting the video shop.
-In fact I remember when we had a Betamax toploader during the Betamax vs VHS wars, we would visit the video shop and you could see which videos were available in each format by a coloured tag underneath.
+In fact, I remember when we had a Betamax toploader during the Betamax vs VHS wars, we would visit the video shop and you could see which videos were available in each format by a coloured tag underneath.
 Even then you could see that the Betamax’s days were numbered and we eventually joined the 80’s and got a VHS player.

 Videos like Teenwolf, Three Amigos, The Rocky Horror Picture Show and The Golden Child all spring to mind when I think back to those glory days.
 Then, just as I was about to assign the wonderful world of VHS to the ‘gone but not forgotten’ section of my mind I stumbled across Steelberg.

-With a name worthy of a superhero or at least a WWE star, Steelberg has thrown door open to people that miss filtering through all the videos, judging everything by its cover (how else would you judge something?).
+With a name worthy of a superhero or at least a WWE star, Steelberg has thrown the door open to people that miss filtering through all the videos, judging everything by its cover (how else would you judge something?).

-Creating VHS style tributes to modern film and TV that would never see the front of a video case it sends us straight back to the days of hoping for one particular worker in the video shop that would happily let a 10 year old boy walk out the door clutching Texas Chainsaw Massacre.
+Creating VHS style tributes to modern film and TV that would never see the front of a video case it sends us straight back to the days of hoping for one particular worker in the video shop that would happily let a 10-year-old boy walk out the door clutching Texas Chainsaw Massacre.

 With over 40,000 followers to the @iamsteelberg Instagram account, it is clear that he has hit on something that resonates with a lot of people.
 We had the opportunity to fire him over a couple of questions (don’t expect Paxman) to find out a little bit more about what he does.